jrp244/byu-cs324/hw-sockets/README.md

    of the client process (using input redirection on the shell); and
  - you are redirecting the output of your client process to `bestill.txt`.

-What your program is doing is the following:
+Use `cat` to show the contents of `http-bestill.txt`.
+You should recognize the format as an HTTP request.
+Your program is now doing the following:
  1. Reading content from the file `http-bestill.txt` (redirected to standard input), which happens to be an HTTP request;
  2. Sending the request to an HTTP server;